briansingh-mdsol/CMP/README.md

 ### Log file and backups
 Log file will be generated each time the script is run.
 A folder with name like "_$Timestamp$" (e.g. "_30Apr2014 18.26.56 407") will be created at the same directory of CMP-MCC91927.ps1.
 Within this folder, there will be a log file called "log.txt", whose contents are identical to the message on command prompt.

-There also might be a "backup" folder where the patching target's original files will be backed up.
+There also will be a "backup" folder where the patching target's original files will be backed up.
 The contents under "backup" folder can be used for manual restoring mispatched nodes.
-The backed-up files will not be handled by the script.
-You can choose to delete manually if succeeded.
-If no URL needs to be patched at all, this "backup" folder will not be created.

 See the following directory structure after running "CMP-MCC91927.ps1".